PosInformatique/PosInformatique.Logging.Assertions/README.md

     var logger = new LoggerMock<CustomerManager>();
     logger.SetupSequence()
-        .LogInformation("Starting to send an email to the customer 'Gilles TOURREAU'") .BeginScope(new { Id = 1234 })
+        .LogInformation("Starting to send an email to the customer '{Name}' with the identifier '{Id}'") .WithArguments("Gilles TOURREAU", 1234)
+        .BeginScope(new { Id = 1234 })
             .LogDebug("Call the SendAsync() method")
             .LogDebug("SendAsync() method has been called.")